Dome Cinema, Worthing: The Dome Cinema – 2007 to present

-Since the reopening in 2007, The Dome Cinema has continued to run as a successful, fully independent cinema (run entirely separately to the Worthing Borough Council owned Connaught Theatre).
+Since the reopening in 2007, The Dome Cinema has continued to run as a successful, fully independent cinema (run entirely separately to the, formerly, Worthing Borough Council owned Connaught Theatre).
 The projection ran on two 35mm Cinemeccanica projectors (a Victoria 8 in Screen 1 and a Victoria 5 in Screen 2) until October & November 2012, when both screens were converted to fully digital.
 Screen 1 now runs on a NEC 2000C, Screen 2 on a NEC 1200C and Screen 3 runs a Barco DP2K-6E.
 The last 35mm film played in Screen 1 was Looper, and the first digital film was Skyfall.
 The Victoria 8 Cinemeccanica projector from Screen 1 is now on display in their Projectionist's Bar.

 In 2015, the video for the James Bond-themed song ‘Destiny’ recorded by Francon, featuring vocals by Keith Pemberton, was filmed using parts of the interior of the Dome Cinema, Worthing.

-Before adding a third screen in 2018, the Dome was one of the busiest 2 screen cinemas in the country.
+Before adding a third screen in 2018, the Dome was one of the busiest two-screen cinemas in the country.

 The cinema runs a range of different shows for the local area.
 Currently running are Weekend Morning Movies, Parent & Baby Screenings, Autistic Screenings, Disability Screenings, Midweek Matinees and subtitled screenings.
 They also run occasional live broadcasts.

-The poem 'Seat M14' by Iain Cameron Williams published in his book The Empirical Observations of Algernon [vol. I], (June 2019), documents the writer's encounter with a ghostly (apparition) at the Dome Cinema, Worthing, in April 2018 while he was sitting in the seat next to seat M14 watching a movie.
+The poem Seat M14 by Iain Cameron Williams published in his book The Empirical Observations of Algernon [vol. I], (June 2019), documents the writer's encounter with a ghostly (apparition) at the Dome Cinema, in April 2018 while he was sitting in the seat next to seat M14 watching a film.

+The primary viewing screen and lobby area of the Dome are featured in a scene in season 6 episode 3 of the Netflix television series Black Mirror, "Beyond the Sea".